Skip to main content

 About the Pilot Program

+The pilot was launched in 2025-26.
+In 2026-27 the pilot will be expanded.
 This pilot initiative provides participating schools with:

 • Free access to the Teach to One Rhodemaps platform for up to three school years